HA-141/QMUL-MSc-Research-Project/README.md

 ---

-## Conclusion

-This project represents a significant step forward in understanding the neural mechanisms of rhythmic timing.
-By developing an integrated recurrent neural network capable of internally generating context cues, the model more closely aligns with biologically plausible neural computation.

-The results demonstrate the feasibility of using deep learning to study complex temporal dynamics while providing a foundation for future research into rhythm perception, temporal prediction, and motor timing.

-The accompanying codebase and documentation are intended to enable researchers to reproduce, validate, and extend this work, contributing to a deeper understanding of the neural basis of rhythmic timing.

----

 ## References

 1. <a id="ref1"></a>Zemlianova, K., Bose, A., & Rinzel, J. (2024). *A Recurrent Neural Network for Rhythmic Timing*.